ismael-araujo/Hotel-Reviews-Analysis-Using-NLP/README.md

 ![Class Distribution - Before](https://github.com/Ismaeltrevi/hotel-reviews-analysis-using-nlp/blob/main/images/class_distribution-before.png?raw=true "Class Distribution - Before")

-We can see that there is a big class imbalance.
+We can see that there is a significant class imbalance.
 Since our dataset is large, we can fix this using the pandas sample function.
 Thus, I will only use 12% of the positive reviews, which will get closer to the number of negative reviews, so it will get closer to the number of negative reviews.

 ![Class Distribution - After](https://github.com/Ismaeltrevi/hotel-reviews-analysis-using-nlp/blob/main/images/class_distribution-after.png?raw=true "Class Distribution - After")

 We can see above that the class distribution problem was solved.

 ### Exploratory Data Analysis
-I wanted a few answers from the dataset and check if I could find any patterns.
-Thus, I had questions, which I will answer right next:
+I wanted a few answers from the dataset and checked if I could find any patterns.
+Thus, I had questions which I will answer right next:

 **What nationalities give the highest number of reviews?**